 The Caribbean has long drawn couples, families and friends for easy warm-weather getaways, thanks to its powdery white-sand beaches, warm turquoise waters and pampering resorts—but every island has its own atmosphere and specialties, and choosing the right one can be challenging.
 Here, we outline Indagare’s favorite Caribbean islands for every type of traveler.
-All of these destinations are open to U.S. passport holders now, although some currently require American travelers to stay put upon arrival.
-On these islands though, accommodations are so dreamy that we wouldn’t mind a few days of quarantine, be it in a a private villa with beach access, a yacht charter with all the creature comforts or a hotel with enhanced sanitization and thoughtful social-distancing procedures.
-Plus, the days of sunshine and 80-degree temperatures seen in the late fall and winter months mean that outdoor dining, golfing, snorkeling and many other adventure activities will be in full swing on-property.
 Read on to discover your Caribbean escape!

-Contact Indagare or email your Trip Designer for assistance planning a Caribbean vacation.
-Our team can match you with the accommodations and activities that are right for you and provide information on coronavirus travel safety, COVID-19 hotel policies, transportation options, private villas and charters and more.
-For further inspiration, explore our curated list of Indagare’s favorite destinations open to U.S. passport holders now: Coronavirus Travel Information: What’s Open To Americans.
+Contact Indagare or email your trip designer for assistance planning a Caribbean vacation.
+Our team can match you with the accommodations and activities that are right for you and provide information on transportation options, private villas and charters and more.

 Best Caribbean Island for a Jet-Set Scene: St. Barth’s

 St. Barth’s has managed to maintain its native gems—expansive beaches, beautiful hiking trails, natural pools and more—while consistently satisfying stylish globetrotters with its world-class resorts and some of the Caribbean’s top shopping and dining.
-Enjoy festive beachfront lounges and swanky restaurants, including the new South-of-France-inspired restaurant Rivyera, created by Chef Arnaud Faye, opening at The Christopher October 15.
-Jet-setters can stay at legendary properties like Le Toiny (which offers 22 freestanding villa suites), the contemporary, buzzy Le Barthélemy Hotel & Spa, Cheval Blanc St-Barth Isle de France (reopening October 20), Eden Rock, Le Sereno and Le Guanahani, opening this month as a Rosewood after a multimillion dollar renovation.
+Enjoy festive beachfront lounges and swanky restaurants, including the new South-of-France-inspired restaurant Rivyera, created by Chef Arnaud Faye, at The Christopher, which opened Fall 2021.
+Jet-setters can stay at legendary properties like Le Toiny (which has 22 freestanding villa suites), the contemporary, buzzy Le Barthélemy Hotel & Spa, Cheval Blanc St-Barth Isle de France, Eden Rock, Le Sereno and Rosewood Le Guanahani.

 Related: Indagare’s St. Barth’s Matchmaker